becerra-raul/raul_becerra-SDK/ReadMe.md

 console.log(movies);
 ```

-## What data can be obtained using this library?
+## What data can be obtained using this SDK?

+> List of all the movies

+- await lotrApiService.movie.getMovies()

+> List of specific movie quotes

+- await lotrApiService.movie.getMovieQuotes()

+> Specific movie details

+- await lotrApiService.movie.getMovie()

 ## Keywords

-Open APIs
+- Open APIs
-SDK
+- SDK
-LOTR
+- LOTR